thonyyy31/typing-speed-game/README.md

 You can install the `graphics.py` library via pip if you don't have it already:

-## How to Run
+# How to Run
+## Follow these steps to set up and run the Typing Speed Game on your local machine.
-1. Clone the repository to your local machine:
+1. Clone the Repository: Open your terminal or command prompt and run the following command to clone the repository to your local machine:
 - git clone https://github.com/yourusername/typing-speed-game.git
-2. Navigate to the project directory:
+2. Navigate to the Project Directory: Change into the project directory:
 - cd typing-speed-game
+3. Install the Required Library: Install the graphics.py library if you haven’t already.
+You can use pip to install it:
+- pip install graphics.py
+If graphics.py is not available via pip, you may need to download it manually from John Zelle's graphics.py page.

+## Running the Game
-3. Run the game:
+- **Start the Game**: Run the typing_speed_game.py script to start the game: **python typing_speed_game.py**
-- python typing_speed_game.py

 ## Controls
 - Click on the buttons to select your desired level.
-- Type the displayed words and press 'Enter' to submit.
+  Type the displayed words and press 'Enter' to submit.

 ## Screenshots
 ![image](https://github.com/user-attachments/assets/f97c63c9-2ebe-4eef-8e37-14708ab17978)